hirro/be-worktajm/api.md

 # Person

+## POST /person

+Create a person.

+API returns:
+**200** on success with copy of created object WITH id.
+**400** on error

+#### example request

+    $ curl -u john.doe@example.com:password https://worktajm.arnellconsulting.dyndns.org:8080/api/person/1 -X PUT \
+      -F 'phone=6041234567'

 ## GET /person/{person id}

-Gets the person with the specified id.
+Read the person with the specified id.
+If no id is specified, the currently logged in person will be retrieved.

 API will return **200**.

 #### example request